 FPE Stab-Lok breaker boxes

-Used widely in the 1960’s through the early 1980’s Stab-Lok breakers are considered to be a fire and electrical safety hazard.
-These breakers have a history of not tripping in an over load situation causing fires.
-Even more importantly some breakers have failed to disconnect live circuits when turned to the off position, thus exposing service personnel to possible electrical shock.
+Stab-Lok breakers were used widely in the 1960s through the early 1980s and considered fire and electrical safety hazards.
+These breakers have a history of not tripping in an overload situation, causing fires.
+Even more importantly, some breakers have failed to disconnect live circuits when turned to the off position, thus exposing service personnel to possible electrical shock.

-In some cases double trip breakers (240 volt) have been found to be defective by not tripping and allowing one leg to remain energized.
-In short FPE “Stab-Lok” breakers and breaker boxes should be replaced as soon as possible.
+In some cases, double trip breakers (240 volts) are defective by not tripping and allowing one leg to remain energized.
+In short, homeowners should replace FPE “Stab-Lok” breakers and breaker boxes as soon as possible.

 Problems with the FPE Stab-Lok panels

-FPE Stab-Lok breaker boxes have also been sited to have other problems separate from the breakers.
-Panel and panel bus failures including arcing and main panel failures have been common.
-During laboratory testing the FPE stab locks failed to trip up to 60% of the time.
+FPE Stab-Lok breaker boxes have also been cited for having other problems separate from the breakers.
+Panel and panel bus failures, including arcing and main panel failures, have been common.
+During laboratory testing, the FPE Stab-Loks failed to trip up to 60% of the time.

 How to identify FPE Stab-Lok breaker boxes

 Most electricians say Stab-Lok breaker boxes should be taken out of service and replaced immediately.
-Replacing breakers is not an acceptable solution; the entire service box should be replaced.
+Replacing breakers is not an acceptable solution; a qualified electrician should replace the entire service box.

-This may sound extreme however when you consider the safety issues involved and the fact that most of these Service Panels are now 30 or more years old a service upgrade is probably in order anyway.
+This may sound extreme; however, when you consider the safety issues involved and the fact that most of these Service Panels are now 40 or more years old, a service upgrade is probably in order anyway.

 Avoid After Market Breakers

-A Google search produced a number of sites that offered new and used Stab-Lok breakers.
+A Google search produced several sites that offered new and used Stab-Lok breakers.
 It is our personal view shared by most responsible electricians that Stab-Lok service panels should be replaced immediately.

-A Google search will also produce a number of valuable sites to provide additional information on Stab-Lok breakers one such site is Inspectapedia.com, here is the direct link to the Stab-Lok section. http://inspect-ny.com/fpe/fpepanel.htm
+A Google search will also produce several valuable sites to provide additional information on Stab-Lok breakers.
+One such site is Inspectapedia.com.
+Here is the direct link to the Stab-Lok section. http://inspect-ny.com/fpe/fpepanel.htm

 For information on our Warranties